maniospas/mammoth-commons/README.md

 ## :microscope: Investigate fairness

-Instructions to quickly launch and install the demonstrator web application locally in your machine:
+Instructions to quickly install and launch the demonstrator in your machine:

-1. Download this repository.
+1. Download/clone this repository.
 2. Create a virtual environment.
 This is optional but recommended.
 3. Install dependencies with `pip install -r requirements[test].txt`.
 This can take a bit of time to download and install everything, but you will be able to run all modules and interface with most popular data types.
-4. Launch the local app server with `python demonstrator/app.py` or, if this fails on your platform, with `python -m demonstrator.app` (notice that slash is replaced by a dot and there is no file extension).
-When everything is ready, this script will also open a browser window to the app's serving page at `http://localhost:5050`.
+4. Launch the local app with `python demonstrator/app.py` or, if this fails on your platform, with `python -m demonstrator.app` (notice that slash is replaced by a dot and there is no file extension).

 ### IDE settings